-76 VANDERBILT LAW REVIEW (forthcoming 2023)
+VANDERBILT LAW REVIEW (forthcoming)

-Brian J. Broughman\& Matthew T. Wansley
+Brian J. Broughman^{} & Matthew T. Wansley[†]

 Venture capitalists ("VCs") are increasingly abandoning their traditional role as monitors of their portfolio companies.
 They are giving startup founders more equity and control and promising not to replace them with outside executives.
 At the same time, startups are taking unprecedented risks-defying regulators, scaling in unsustainable ways, and racking up billion-dollar losses.
 These trends raise doubts about the dominant model of VC behavior, which claims that VCs actively monitor startups to reduce the risk of moral hazard and adverse selection.
-We propose a new model in which VCs use their role in corporate governance to persuade risk-averse founders to pursue high-risk strategies.
+We propose a new theory in which VCs use their role in corporate governance to persuade risk-averse founders to pursue high-risk strategies.
 VCs are motivated to take risks because most of the gains in venture funds come from the exponential growth of one or two outlier companies.
 By contrast, founders are reluctant to gamble because they bear firm-specific risk that cannot be diversified.
 To compensate founders for their risk exposure, VCs offer an implicit bargain in which the founders agree to pursue high-risk strategies and in exchange the VCs provide them private benefits.
 VCs can promise to give founders early liquidity when their startup grows, job security when it struggles, and a soft landing if it fails.
 In our model, VCs who develop a founder-friendly reputation have a competitive advantage in ex-ante pricing but are more exposed to poor performance ex post due to suboptimal monitoring.
-Stakeholders who are not party to the VC-founder bargain-and society at large-are forced to bear uncompensated risk.
+Stakeholders who are not party to the VC-founder bargain and society at large-are forced to bear uncompensated risk.

-\ Professor of Law and Robert S. and Theresa L. Reder Faculty Fellow, Vanderbilt Law School.
+^{} Professor of Law and Robert S. and Theresa L. Reder Faculty Fellow, Vanderbilt Law School.

-&lt;sup>† Associate Professor of Law and Faculty Co-Director, Heyman Center on Corporate Governance, Cardozo School of Law.
-For comments and conversations, we thank Jennifer Arlen, Brad Bernthal, Abe Cable, Sofie Cools, Paul Edelman, Jeff Gordon, Joe Green, Mark Lemley, Ann Lipton, Ramana Nanda, Michael Ohlrogge, Elizabeth Pollman, Stewart Sterk, and seminar participants at NYU, the Ghent/Vanderbilt Law and Business Conference, the Law and Entrepreneurship Association Retreat at Penn, the BYU Winter Deals conference, the 25th annual Vanderbilt Law and Business Conference, and the Tokyo Venture Law Forum.
+[†]Associate Professor of Law and Faculty Co-Director, Heyman Center on Corporate Governance, Cardozo School of Law.
+For comments and conversations, we thank Jennifer Arlen, Brad Bernthal, Abe Cable, David Carlson, Sofie Cools, Paul Edelman, Jeff Gordon, Joe Green, Mark Lemley, Ann Lipton, Ramana Nanda, Michael Ohlrogge, Elizabeth Pollman, Adriana Robertson, Stewart Sterk, and participants at the American Law and Economics Association Annual Meeting, the BYU Winter Deals conference, the Ghent/Vanderbilt Law and Business Conference, the Law and Entrepreneurship Association Retreat at Penn, the University of Richmond Junior Faculty Forum, the Vanderbilt Law and Business Conference, the Tokyo Venture Law Forum, and workshops at Cardozo, NYU, and Penn.
 We thank Adelaide Determann, Oseremen Eromosele, and Grace Huang for valuable research assistance.